 PMS requirements are defined in MDD and ISO 13485:2016.
 Manufacturers which comply with these requirements probably already have established a system for compliance with PMS requirements.
-Yet MDR Chapter VII (Post-market surveillance, vigilance and market surveillance) and Annex III (Technical documentation on post-market surveillance) define new risk-based PMS requirements and enforcement method proportionally related to device class.
-Manufacturers need to ensure a robust PMS system is in place to pass the NB and the Competent Authorities scrutiny.
+Yet MDR Chapter VII (Post-market surveillance, vigilance and market surveillance) and Annex III (Technical documentation on post-market surveillance) defines new risk-based PMS requirements and enforcement method proportionally related to device class.
+Manufacturers need to ensure a robust PMS system is in place to pass the Notified Body and the Competent Authorities scrutiny.

 According to MDR PMS system must consist of:

-PMS Report (for Class I) or PSUR (Periodic Safety Update Report for class IIa, IIb, III) shall include a summary of results and conclusions resulting from the PMS activities together with a rationale and description of any preventive and corrective actions taken.
-PMS Report (class I devices) should be kept available to Competent Authorities.
-PSUR should be submitted to the NB every two years (class IIa), annually to the NB (class IIb) or annually to the NB via EUDAMED (class IIb implants, class III).
+4. PMS Report (for Class I) or PSUR (Periodic Safety Update Report for class IIa, IIb, III) shall summarize the results and conclusions resulting from the PMS activities together with a rationale and description of any preventive and corrective actions taken.
+PMS Report (class I devices) shall be updated when necessary and made available to Competent Authorities upon request.
+For class IIa PSUR should be updated at least every two years.
+For class IIb and class III PSUR should be updated at least annually.
+Manufacturers of class IIa and class IIb should make the PSUR available to the notified body involved in the conformity assessments.
+Manufacturers of class III devices or implantable devices, shall submit the PSURs to the NB via EUDAMED.

-An alignment between PMS/ PSU Report and other QMS documents must be maintained.
+5. An alignment between PMS Report/ PSUR and other QMS documents must be maintained.
 For example, the CER (Clinical Evaluation Report) must be updated, risk management file should be updated with new risks or with new rate of already identified risk, Instruction for Use must be updated with new residual risks.

 MDR defines new PMS requirements for medical device manufacturer.
-Compliance must be demonstrated by 26th May 2020 for all classes.
+Compliance must be demonstrated by 26th May 2021 for all classes, even if compliance to MDD is still declared.
 It is advised to conduct a gap assessment to identify the required activities to bring an MDD compliant system with the new PMS requirements.

 Need assistance understanding PMS requirements or manage your PMS system?